 How to discourage wool sucking

 One way to discourage your cat from sucking on blankets or other wool items is to make these items less accessible.
 Placing the objects out of reach will prevent your cat from being able to suck on them.
-Also, if the blanket is in a specific room, such as the bedroom, you can limit your cat's access to the room in question.
+Also, if the kitten blanket is in a specific room, such as the bedroom, you can limit your cat's access to the room in question.

 Another way to decrease your cat's urge to suck on blankets is to make sure they're getting enough playtime.
 Playing with your cat regularly can distract them from their urge to suck on wool objects while simultaneously relieving stress.
 You can even initiate playtime when you notice your cat is about to start sucking to divert their focus away from the behavior.